-Valuation and existence of financial assets at fair value through profit and loss

-(Refer to note 6) \$181,486,000
+Valuation and existence of financial assets at fair value through profit or loss (Refer to note 6) \$386,601,000

-At 30 June 2019, investments in financial assets were comprised primarily of investments in residential mortgage backed securities and asset backed securities.
+At 30 June 2020, investments in financial assets were comprised primarily of investments in residential mortgage backed securities and asset backed securities.

-The existence and valuation of financial assets was a key audit matter because financial assets represent the principal element of the statement of financial position in the financial statements, accounting for approximately 96% of net assets.
-A discrepancy in the valuation or existence of investments could cause the net assets attributable to unitholders to be materially misstated which could also impact the Trust's performance as the valuation of financial assets is the main driver of movements in the statement of comprehensive income of the Trust.
+The existence and valuation of financial assets was a key audit matter because financial assets represent the principal element of the statement of financial position in the financial statements, accounting for approximately 94% of net assets.
+A discrepancy in the valuation or existence of investments could cause the net assets attributable to unitholders to be materially misstated which could also impact the Trust's performance as the valuation of financial assets is the main driver of movements in the statement of comprehensive